mmistakes/minimal-mistakes/_posts/learning/masterclass/2020-04-13-masterclass-chris-voss.md

 ---
-title: "The Art of Negotiation"
+title: "Masterclass - The Art of Negotiation"
 layout: single
 categories:
   - masterclass